Human leukocyte antigen: Antibodies

 HLA antibodies are typically not naturally occurring, and with few exceptions are formed as a result of an immunologic challenge to a foreign material containing non-self HLAs via blood transfusion, pregnancy (paternally inherited antigens), or organ or tissue transplant.

 Antibodies against disease-associated HLA haplotypes have been proposed as a treatment for severe autoimmune diseases.

 Donor-specific HLA antibodies have been found to be associated with graft failure in renal, heart, lung, and liver transplantation.
 These donor-specific HLA antibodies can exist pretransplant as consequence of sensitization to prior transplants or through pregnancies, but also occur de novo post-transplantation.
 There is a clear link between the risk of HLA antibody sensitisation and the donor-recipient HLA (molecular) mismatch.

 HLA matching for sick siblings

-In some diseases requiring hematopoietic stem cell transplantation, preimplantation genetic diagnosis may be used to give rise to a sibling with matching HLA, although there are ethical considerations.
+In some diseases requiring hematopoietic stem cell transplantation, preimplantation genetic diagnosis may be used to give rise to a sibling with matching HLA, although some argue there are ethical considerations with this practice.